oznogon/gattaibushido-public/rules/00_playtest.md

 # About this Playtest

 This document contains information for those who would join our Open Beta playtest stage of development.
-We are not in **STAGE TWO** of public beta testing.
+We are now in **STAGE TWO** of public beta testing.

 ## What's Missing?